Bill Memo: Shifting the Recycling Burden

 - Incentivizes product manufactures to reduce packaging, use post-consumer materials in packaging, and seek more reusable packaging alternatives by subjecting the producers to lower costs for packaging designed with these specifications; and

 - Create new jobs associated with material reuse, recovery, and remanufacturing.

-Environmental Advocates NY Bill Rating: Substantial Benefit
+Environmental Advocates NY Bill Rating: Major Benefit

 Memo #: 11